-Used by adventurers with extensive backcountry experience, these cabins have woodstoves, bunks, and tools for cutting wood.
-You have to supply everything else—food, bedding, water, cooking utensils.
+Usually reserved by locals and adventurers with extensive backcountry experience, these cabins have woodstoves, bunks, and tools for cutting wood.
+You have to supply everything else—food, bedding, water, cooking utensils, and, at some, firewood.
 This is basic Alaskan shelter, but it can't be beat for leaving the real world behind.
-Hiking distances range from 3 to 10 mi, but the North Fork and Chena River cabins are road-accessible.
+Hiking distances range from 3 to 10 miles, but the North Fork and Chena River cabins are road-accessible.
 The nightly fee ranges from $35